-The curriculum of an academic program is the sequence of courses a student should achieve to obtain the admitted and desired degree.
-The department has prepared forms that contain information about curriculum and helps the students to plan their corresponding program of studies.
+The curriculum of an academic program is the sequence of courses a student should complete to obtain the admitted and desired degree.
+The department has prepared forms that contain information about the curriculum and helps the students plan their corresponding program of studies.
 The revised forms are included in this document.
 These contain a list of each core course, pre-requisite or co-requisite, the corresponding credits, and the sequence of courses for each semester.

-Technical electives are courses from the Department of Civil Engineering (Codification INCI) that are offered in different areas of expertise to complement requisite courses and allow students to be better prepared in a specific area among the wide diversity of Civil Engineering and Surveying and Topography.
+Technical electives are courses from the Department of Civil Engineering (codification INCI) that are offered in different areas of expertise to complement requisite courses and allow students to be better prepared in a specific area among the wide diversity of Civil Engineering and Surveying and Topography.

 Free electives are courses from any department that students can feel free of taking if available to complete their professional development.
 Free electives must be of equal or higher level of required courses and cannot duplicate the content of these required courses.

-The courses of the first two years of both programs will provide students the necessary background in Math, Chemistry, Physical Sciences, and Basic Sciences of Engineering.
+The courses for the first two years of both programs will provide students the necessary background in Math, Chemistry, Physical Sciences, and Basic Sciences of Engineering.
 In the remaining years, students will take specific courses offered by the Department of General Engineering or Civil Engineering.
 These specific courses will prepare students for the different areas of expertise in the respective programs.